 Since the release of Drupal 8.4 in late 2017, Drupal has contained new media handling features.

 For many years, Drupal has shipped with almost no media handling.
 This was the most commonly requested feature whenever we did Drupal training.

 Step #1.
-Install the Modules
+Install a Contrib Module